hyperverge/kyc-india-rest-api/README.md

 ## Parameters
 All optional and compulsory parameters are passed as part of the request body.

+## Header

+Only 'appId', 'appKey' and 'content-type' should be passed as part of the header.

 ## Root Endpoint
 A `GET` request can be issued to the root endpoint to check for successful connection: